Oil and natural gas refining in Turkmenistan: Oil refining

 There are two oil refineries in Turkmenistan, located in the cities of Türkmenbaşy and Seýdi.

 The Türkmenbaşy oil refinery is the larger of the two refineries, with a capacity of more than 10 million tons of oil per year.
 The refinery produces a range of products, including unleaded gasoline, petroleum coke, asphalt, laundry detergent, hydro-treated diesel, and lube oil.
 The Turkmen government has demonstrated interest in attracting foreign investment to build factories producing end-user petroleum based products such as detergents and tires.
 The refinery reported that its products are exported to Russia, China, Iran, Afghanistan, Turkey, Pakistan, Tajikistan, and Japan.

-Turkmenistan has invested USD 900 million in a number of projects designed to help increase the country’s refining capacity by 95 percent by 2030.
+Turkmenistan has invested US$900 million in a number of projects designed to help increase the country's refining capacity by 95 percent by 2030.
 The projects include the construction of a facility for coking (carbonization) and tar de-asphalting with annual capacity of 900,000 and 500,000 tons, respectively.
 The government of Turkmenistan also constructed a facility to produce asphalt with an annual capacity of 38,000 tons as well as a facility to produce polypropylene film and an oil refinery with a capacity of 3 billion tons per year.
 Turkmenistan has commissioned a feasibility study regarding the construction of a new oil refinery in its Balkan province.